Local Economic Developments and Performance

 The main drivers of growth for the period in review was improved output of diamonds, uranium and gold.
 Despite persistently low uranium prices throughout 2017, uranium production increased by 22% in 2017 due additional output from the new Husab uranium mine.
 Namibia’s gold production outperformed output in 2016, particularly from better than expected ore grades mined from B2Gold’s Otjikoto gold mine.
 Zinc concentrate production increased by 20.86%, while lead concentrate and refined zinc decreased by 6.37% and 1.42% respectively in 2017.

 The Chamber expects continued growth in the mining sector largely owing to an improvement in commodity prices in 2017 and the optimistic outlook going forward.
-In particular, optimism is driven by escalating demand for electric vehicle components and what has recently been termed “battery minerals” which consist of lithium, graphite, nickel and cobalt among has kick started exploration activity in Namibia.
+In particular, optimism is driven by escalating demand for electric vehicle components and what has recently been termed “battery minerals” which consist of lithium, graphite, nickel and cobalt.

 Unfortunately, however, the persistently low uranium price continues to undermine the sustainability of uranium mines, while the development of significant projects are pending market recovery.